-454 Because an imbalance in the process of balancing returns and credit risks in 455 granting credit facilities results in adverse effects and outcomes that harm the 456 bank's financial position, the credit policy must be strong enough to reduce 457 these risks to the lowest possible level.
+Because an imbalance in the process of balancing returns and credit risks in granting credit facilities results in adverse effects and outcomes that harm the bank's financial position, the credit policy must be strong enough to reduce these risks to the lowest possible level.

-458 Second: Types of Credit Risks
+Second: Types of Credit Risks

-459 1.
-Liquidity Risks: These occur when there is a mismatch between customers'460 cash withdrawals and loan repayments.

-2. Pricing Risks: These arise when the bank incorrectly sets fair prices for loan products borne by the customer.
-Prices should be linked to the level of risk the bank may face.

-464 3.
-Execution Risks: Banks are expected to maintain a database of customers and 465 classify them based on their loan repayment quality.
-However, banks must 466 regularly and accurately update this data.

-467

-4. Collateral Erosion Risks: Collateral obtained by the bank against credit

-468

-469

-469

-469

-470

-470

-5. Political and Legal Risks: Legislative and legal policies issued by legal authorities in the country should be monitored to ensure the legitimacy of the bank's credit decisions.
-Political changes in the country should also be considered, as security and political instability are among the major risks facing the credit process.

-6. Non-Performing Loan Risks: These are credit facilities obtained by the client from the bank that have not been repaid by the due date, transforming credit from a source of income for the bank into overdue debt balances.
+- 1. Liquidity Risks: These occur when there is a mismatch between customers' cash withdrawals and loan repayments. - 2.
+Pricing Risks: These arise when the bank incorrectly sets fair prices for loan products borne by the customer.
+Prices should be linked to the level of risk the bank may face. - 3.
+Execution Risks: Banks are expected to maintain a database of customers and classify them based on their loan repayment quality.
+However, banks must regularly and accurately update this data. - 4.
+Collateral Erosion Risks: Collateral obtained by the bank against credit should be strong and not susceptible to erosion under any emergency circumstances, such as exchange rate changes or changes in the central bank's monetary policy. - 5.
+Political and Legal Risks: Legislative and legal policies issued by legal authorities in the country should be monitored to ensure the legitimacy of the bank's credit decisions.
+Political changes in the country should also be considered, as security and political instability are among the major risks facing the credit process. - 6.
+Non-Performing Loan Risks: These are credit facilities obtained by the client from the bank that have not been repaid by the due date, transforming credit from a source of income for the bank into overdue debt balances.

-479 Third: Risk and Return Measures
+Third: Risk and Return Measures